Leg Lymphedema: Causes, Symptoms & Treatment NYC

 Understanding Leg Lymphedema

-The lymphatic system serves as one of the body’s most vital systems, composed of an extensive network of vessels, lymph nodes, and lymphoid tissue and organs.
+The lymphatic system serves as one of the body’s most vital systems, composed of an extensive network of lymph vessels, lymph nodes, and lymphoid tissue and organs.
 It has two primary functions: to maintain the fluid levels within your body and to filter bacteria, abnormal cells, and waste products from your tissues.
-When the lymphatic system is damaged, the system may no longer work as effectively as it once did.
-As a result, fluid may build up, potentially resulting in a condition known as lymphedema.

-Lymphedema is a chronic condition characterized by an abnormal buildup of protein-rich fluid in any part of the body, resulting in eventual visible swelling and skin changes.
+Lymphedema is a chronic condition characterized by an abnormal buildup of protein-rich fluid in any part of the body, resulting in visible swelling and skin changes.

-There are two types of lymphedema:
+There are two main types of lymphedema:

-What symptoms are associated with leg lymphedema?
+What are the signs of leg lymphedema?

 The most common sign of lymphedema within your legs is chronic swelling.
 Swelling can develop very slowly or suddenly following an incident that overwhelms the lymphatic system.
-However, in the early stages of lymphedema, visible swelling may not be apparent, but you may have feelings of heaviness/fullness in your leg(s).

 Other signs & symptoms of leg lymphedema include: